reactorlabs/rir/documentation/debugging.md

     PIR_LOG_INTERNING=
         1           log every new intern, reused intern, unintern, and other intern related events.

+    PIR_WARN_INTERNING=
+        1           warn when an interned object's UUID changes and other inconsistencies.
+Superseded by PIR_LOG_INTERNING

 The following flags can be useful for profiling and finding out which passes take how much time to complete.